lamhq/tech-notes/pages/devops/aws/7-security/3-data-protection/3-kms.md

 AWS Key Management Service (AWS KMS) is a managed service that makes it easy for you to create and control the encryption keys used to encrypt your data.

-AWS KMS is integrated with other AWS services - such as EBS, S3, and RDS - as well as other services to make it simple to encrypt your data with encryption keys you manage.
+AWS KMS is integrated with many AWS services (e.g., EBS, S3, RDS) to make it simple to encrypt your data with encryption keys you manage.
 It is integrated with AWS CloudTrail to provide you with logs of all key usage to help meet your regulatory and compliance needs.

 AWS KMS provides you with centralized control over the lifecycle and permissions of your keys.
 You can create new keys whenever you wish, and you can control who can manage keys separately from who can use them.